I have been asked to look at what Doug Shields presented regarding Charles Taze Russell and the occult. In doing so, we have decided to respond here.

 We find no evidence that Russell viewed the Great Pyramid as a "key" to understanding Bible prophecy; he did view the Great Pyramid to be corroborative of the Bible, including its prophecies.

 Shields claims that Russell was an "avid student of Pyramidology."
 This is definitely misleading, since the word pyramidology, as it used today, often refers to things that Russell did not believe in.
+Indeed, it appears that many look upon the word "pyramidology" as meaning some kind of worship of pyramids.
 In doing digital searches of Russell's works, we conclude that Russell never spoke of pyramidology, and probably would never have thought of himself as a "pyramidologist."
 Nevertheless, the early usage of the word "pyramidology" simply referred to the study of the Great Pyramid as God's witness in Egypt.
-It had nothing at all to do with heathen occultism, practice of astrology, spiritism, pyramid power, heathen occultism, etc.
+It had nothing at all to do with heathen occultism, practice of astrology, spiritism, pyramid power, heathen occultism, pyrmaid worship, etc.

 Shields claims that Russell "sought to validate his predicted dates of the end times by using the Great Pyramid as a 'proof'."
 The Great Pyramid does indeed corroborate the time features that can be seen from the Bible, and that is what Russell presented.
 Nothing wrong with that.
 However, Russell never wrote anything about "end times".
 He did write about the time of the end, which he believed had begun in 1799.

 Shields evidently finds fault with Russell's reference to the Great Pyramid as God's Stone Witness".
-Since it is made of stone, and since the evidence is overwhelming that it is God's witness in Egypt, as spoken of in the Bible, yes, it is God's Stone Witness in Egypt.
+Since it is made of stone, and since the evidence is immense that it is God's witness in Egypt, as spoken of in the Bible, yes, we can say that the evidence does lead to the conclusion that the Great Pyramid is God's Stone Witness in Egypt.

 Shields cites the alleged the similarities "of belief, writings, as well as the references to Smyth’s work by both the Rosicrucians and Charles Taze Russell" and indication of a "hidden relationship" with the Rosicrucians.
 By this same, method, since Rosicrucians quote a lot from the Bible, and since all professed Christian churches quote a lot from the Bible, then, consistent with the reasoning given, anyone who professes Christianity must have some ties to the Rosicrucians, for certainly it could not be a coincidence that they would both quote from the same book.
 (We say this only to show that this method of reasoning is actually unreasonable.)
 In reality, the writings and teachings, especially of both Newton and Russell, show a great difference in belief from what the Rosicrucians teach.